SERVIR-Amazonia/guyana-training/gee-mangrove/gather-data.md

   return ee.Image(image).updateMask(mask);
 }
 ```
 In the second function we generate several spectral indices from the pre-existing spectral bands in our Landsat scenes.
+All of these indeces can help in identifying mangroves, and index values range from -1 to +1.

+**NDVI:** Normalized Difference Vegetation Index - quantifies vegetation by measuring the difference between near-infrared (which vegetation strongly reflects) and red light (which vegetation absorbs)

+**LSWI:** Land Surface Water Index - calculated as a normalized ratio between near infrared (NIR) and short-wave infrared (SWIR), is sensitive to vegetation and soil water content

+**NDMI:** Normalized Difference Moisture Index - used to determine vegetation water content (calculated as a ratio between the NIR and SWIR values in traditional fashion)

+**MNDWI:** Modified Normalized Difference Water Index - uses green and SWIR bands for the enhancement of open water features (diminishes built-up area features that are often correlated with open water in other indices)

+*Tip:* Here is a great resource published by the University of Bonn for finding indeces for many different purposes: [https://www.indexdatabase.de/](https://www.indexdatabase.de/)

 ```javascript
 // Create function to calculate indices